cerebral/overmind/packages/overmind-devtools-client/README.md

 ## Local Development

+You can open Chrome DevTools from the application menu: Select **Application > Open Chrome DevTools**.

 This package bundle (`bundle.js`) is further used by the companion "host" packages (mentioned before).

-Hence, make sure you've built this package before development.
+Hence, make sure you've built this package before developing the related packages.

-**HINT**: you can also use the devtools electron app for local development by running [overmind-devtools](../overmind-devtools/README.md).
+**HINT**: you can also use the DevTools Electron app for local development by running [overmind-devtools](../overmind-devtools/README.md).